Website visitor alerts and notifications contain a set of the following configurable features:

 2. Daily email alerts will send a summary of visits that have occurred within the last 24 hours at a specific hour of a day

-3. Weekly email alerts allow to send visit notifications by email on a specified day of a week, such as Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday.
+3. Weekly email alerts allow sending visit notifications by email on a specified day of the week, such as Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday.
 The alert time can be set to a specific hour of a day

 - Once the settings have been set, click on the SAVE button at the top of the configuration screen